Negara Brunei Darussalam

 Cities: Capital--Bandar Seri Begawan.

-Terrain: East--flat coastal plains with beaches; west--hilly with a few mountain ridges.
+Terrain: East--flat coastal plain rises to mountains; west--hilly lowland with a few mountain ridges.

 Climate: Equatorial; high temperatures, humidity, and rainfall.